dfithian/dfithian.github.io/_posts/2021-03-15-reddit-haskell-stats.markdown

 ---
 title: Reddit Haskell Stats
-published: false
 ---

-Having posted a lot of blog entries to the [Haskell Subreddit](https://reddit.com/r/haskell) lately with mixed results.
-So I wrote a script to gather all `/r/haskell` posts for the last year and visualize them.
+Having posted a lot of blog entries to the [Haskell Subreddit](https://reddit.com/r/haskell) lately with mixed results, I wrote a script to gather all `/r/haskell` posts for the last year and visualize them.

 It pages the API at `https://api.pushshift.io/reddit/search/submission/`, parses the `created_utc` and `score` fields from the response, and converts the data to CSV fields including the day of the week and UTC hour of the day.